JuliaCrypto/Ripemd.jl/README.md

 Currently only Ripemd160 is implemented and convenience functions are missing.

-Should work on julia 0.7, tests are failing because they depend on `Nettle.jl` which currently is not available for julia 0.7 yet.
+Should work on julia 0.7, tests are failing because they depend on `Nettle.jl` which is not available for julia 0.7 yet.